 The Guild, Australia wide, had an innovative approach to training for the time and took students out of the colleges on vineyard visits by coach to see first hand the wineries at work.
 Winemakers were invited to the college restaurants to show their wines with food.

 For many years the Victorian Branch of the Wine Service Guild of Australia continued to service the liquor industry with functions such as, winemakers dinners, specialized education nights, local and interstate wine tours and new vintage releases.
 Some of the Branches in other states ceased operation.
-Only the South Australian and Queensland Branches remained in existence and they now operate independently as the South Australian Wine Guild and Wine Guild of Australia QLD respectively.
+Only the Victorian, South Australian and Queensland Branches remain in existence and they now operate independently.

 The decline of the Wine Service Guild of Australia and some of its Branches began with the introduction of the BYO licence in 1976.
 The waiter as a professional became an anachronism, as restaurants could hire anyone over the age of 18 to serve their wine.
 At the same time, the Australian wine consuming public was hungering for knowledge about wine, how to store it, which grapes it was made from, what to eat with it and much more.
 The surviving Branches of the Guild adapted themselves by changing their role of training wine service industry personnel to educating wine consumers.